shinobiseb/Penguin_Project2/readme.md

 ## Project Summary

-My build will be using Express, Liquid, and Node to create a playlist from multiple streaming platforms.
+My build will be using Express, Liquid, and Node to create a list of your favorite songs from Youtube and include pictures and videos of the song.
 It will also use HTML, CSS, Javascript, Dotenv, Liquid-Express-Views, Method-Override, Mongoose, and Morgan.

 ## Models